jstoebel/nightlife/README.md

-# Nightlife app, by Jacob Stoebel
+# Nightlife app, created by Jacob Stoebel

 This is a nightlife app created as part of the [freeCodeCamp curriculum](https://www.freecodecamp.org/challenges/build-a-nightlife-coordination-app).
 It is built using React, Express and MongoDB (MERN).